HCL-TECH-SOFTWARE/connections-doc/v8-cr12/admin/install/cp_install_services_tasks.md

 4. Make the additional OpenSearch and MongoDB 7 volumes available via NFS.

       1. Download nfsSetup.sh and volumes.txt from the [HCL Connections deployment automation Git repository](https://github.com/HCL-TECH-SOFTWARE/connections-automation/tree/main/roles/third_party/nfs-install/templates/nfsSetupScript).

-   2. Run nfsSetup.sh to set up NFS directories on the NFS master:
+      2. Run `nfsSetup.sh` to set up NFS directories on the NFS master:

-      ```sh nfsSetup.sh```
+         ```
+         sh nfsSetup.sh
+         ```

          If applicable, make sure that the firewall configuration does not block access to NFS.
 Adjustments might be needed for Component Pack 8 deployment compared to the Component Pack 7 setup.

-   3. In /etc/exports, validate that the additional PVs are distributed properly.
+      3. In `/etc/exports`, validate that the additional PVs are distributed properly.

 ## Set up HCL API Gateway volumes on NFS {#setup_nfs_apigw .section}

 1. Validate that Helm works properly:

-      ```helm list```
+      ```
+      helm list
+      ```

 2. You need PVs for all the replicas of APISIX etcd pod.
 So, create additional etcd volumes on the NFS master node.
 The folders should be owned by user ID 1001 while you may set the ownership to your desired group with permissions 0700:

-      `mkdir /pv-connections/<NAMESPACE>-apisix-etcd-<REPLICA_COUNT>`
+      ```bash
+      mkdir /pv-connections/<NAMESPACE>-apisix-etcd-<REPLICA_COUNT>
+      ```

-      Replace <NAMESPACE> with the component pack namespace.
+      Replace `<NAMESPACE>` with the component pack namespace.
-      Replace <REPLICA_COUNT> with the replica count needed for Core APISIX deployment, starting from 0 to (replica count-1).
+      Replace `<REPLICA_COUNT>` with the replica count needed for Core APISIX deployment, starting from 0 to (replica count-1).

       For example:

       If component pack namespace is "connections" and replica count needed for Core APISIX deployment is 3 (which is default value), then create following set of subfolders

-      ```
+      ```bash
       mkdir -p /pv-connections/connections-apisix-etcd-0
       mkdir -p /pv-connections/connections-apisix-etcd-1
       mkdir -p /pv-connections/connections-apisix-etcd-2